What Do You Eat to Lose Weight Fast? [Fad Diets]

 There’s no way around it; if you want a body that both looks and feels good, exercise is a must.
 While many people do lose weight without exercise, it is not the correct way to go about it.
 Why?
 For one, you basically just become a skinny version of your fat self.

-There will be no changes to body composition overall since you lost both fat and muscle, and now have a flabby body to show.
 A good dose of weight training helps build muscle and promote the efficient burning of fat, something that slows down if you lose too much muscle mass from dieting alone.
 Moreover, when you exercise, you get to eat more food!

 How to Lose Weight with Lifestyle Changes?